konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file-splitting-class/index.md

 important to note that this approach is only effective for Documents written in the same language and that the process must be repeated for each Category.

-If you are unfamiliar with the SDK's main concepts (like Page or Span), you can get to know them on the [Quickstart](https://dev.konfuzio.com/sdk/home/index.html) page.
+If you are unfamiliar with the SDK's main concepts (like Page or Span), you can get to know them at [Data Layer Concepts](https://dev.konfuzio.com/sdk/explanations.html#data-layer-concepts).

 ### Quick explanation